Regenerative Medicine

 Françoise Carlotti

 Françoise Carlotti is Associate Professor and Head of the Islet Research lab.
-Her research interests focus on investigating mechanisms underlying pancreatic beta-cell adaptation and cellular plasticity, and on alternative sources of insulin-producing cells for beta-cell replacement therapy.
+She coordinates fundamental and pre-clinical research to develop novel preventive and regenerative therapeutic strategies for diabetes, with a focus on pancreatic beta-cells.
 As principal investigator (PI), she obtained research funding among others from JDRF, the Dutch Diabetes Research Foundation, DON foundation, and the European Foundation for the Study of Diabetes.
-She is a PI in the Dutch initiative RegMed XB, and in the H2020 European consortia ISLET and ESPACE.
+She is a PI in the Dutch initiative RegMed XB, and in the H2020 European consortia ISLET and ESPACE and an Associate Investigator in reNEW, the Novo Nordisk Foundation for stem cell medicine.

 Contact